sharingapples/react-native-foundation/README.md

 your **developerId** (email address) in [configuration](#configurations).

 ### Points to consider while releasing
-1. The native code should have been created. `foundation create-native`.
 2. If you are working with yarn workspaces.
 Make sure:
      * The native libraries dependencies are also there on your workspace `package.json`, even if they have been